For immediate release

 About Moisson Montréal

-A non-profit organization founded in 1984, Moisson Montréal is today the largest food bank in Canada.
-Through its centre for collecting, sorting and distributing emergency food assistance, the organization allocates nearly 1,000 tons of food per month to close to 250 accredited community organizations on the Island of Montreal.
-In turn, these organizations provide food assistance to 146,000 people, including close to 34,000 children.
+A charitable organization founded in 1984, Moisson Montréal is today the largest food bank in Canada.
+Through its centre for collecting, sorting and distributing emergency food assistance, the organization supplies nearly 1,200 tons of food per month to nearly 250 accredited community organizations on the Island of Montreal.
+In turn, these organizations provide food assistance to 137,000 people, including close to 45,000 children.
 Moisson Montréal receives funding and supplies mainly through donations.
-Its operations require the collaboration of nearly 8,000 volunteers each year and result in the redistribution of about 13 million kilos of foodstuffs, representing a total value of close to $61 million.
-Moisson Montréal has won three awards for its Food Recovery Program in Supermarkets: the Sustainable Development award from Mercuriades, the 2015 Corporate Citizenship (Supply category) award from Novae and the Élixir (Coup de Coeur category) prize from PMI.
+Its operations require the collaboration of nearly 10,000 volunteers each year and, in 2016-2017, Moisson Montréal redistributed about 14.4 million kilos of food, representing a total value of $80.3 million.
+Moisson Montréal has won four awards for its Food Recovery Program in Supermarkets: the 2017 DUX prize in the Projects Category, the Sustainable Development award from Mercuriades, the 2015 Corporate Citizenship (Supply category) award from Novae and the Élixir prize (Coup de Coeur category) from PMI-Montréal.
 For additional information: www.moissonmontreal.org